Skip to content

 Application

-An "application" is the virtual representation of an isolated and secure namespace for "subscribers", "topics", "messaging" and "publishers".
+An "application" is the virtual representation of an isolated and secure namespace for "subscribers", "topics", "publishers" and "messages".
 Among other properties, an application defines authentication configuration using JWT, both for WebSocket clients and administrative operations via REST.

 Application configuration example: